Carvana (CVNA) Beats Stock Market Upswing: What Investors Need to Know

-Analysts and investors alike will be keeping a close eye on the performance of Carvana in its upcoming earnings disclosure.
-It is anticipated that the company will report an EPS of $0.22, marking a 4.35% fall compared to the same quarter of the previous year.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $3.39 billion, up 22.29% from the year-ago period.
+The investment community will be paying close attention to the earnings performance of Carvana in its upcoming release.
+The company is forecasted to report an EPS of $0.22, showcasing a 4.35% downward movement from the corresponding quarter of the prior year.
+Alongside, our most recent consensus estimate is anticipating revenue of $3.39 billion, indicating a 22.29% upward movement from the same quarter last year.

-CVNA's full-year Zacks Consensus Estimates are calling for earnings of $0.62 per share and revenue of $13.14 billion.
-These results would represent year-over-year changes of -17.33% and +22%, respectively.
+For the full year, the Zacks Consensus Estimates are projecting earnings of $0.62 per share and revenue of $13.14 billion, which would represent changes of -17.33% and +22%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for Carvana.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for Carvana.
+These latest adjustments often mirror the shifting dynamics of short-term business patterns.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 64.57% higher.
+The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has witnessed a 64.57% increase.
 As of now, Carvana holds a Zacks Rank of #2 (Buy).

-Investors should also note Carvana's current valuation metrics, including its Forward P/E ratio of 275.41.
-This signifies a premium in comparison to the average Forward P/E of 21.32 for its industry.
+Digging into valuation, Carvana currently has a Forward P/E ratio of 285.39.
+For comparison, its industry has an average Forward P/E of 22.58, which means Carvana is trading at a premium to the group.

 The Internet - Commerce industry is part of the Retail-Wholesale sector.
-This industry currently has a Zacks Industry Rank of 67, which puts it in the top 27% of all 250+ industries.
+This group has a Zacks Industry Rank of 72, putting it in the top 29% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 5 Stocks Set to Double.
 Click to get this free report